amazon-connect/amazon-connect-snippets/python/contactflowhelper/README.md

 * increment_n = increments a provided number by a provided amount
 * random_choice = returns a random selection from a provided list of options
 * replace_text = replaces defined string within a text string with a provided string
-* split_text = splits a defined string into two strings at a defined point
+* split_text = splits a defined string at a defined point
 * strip_text = strips text from the start/end of a defined string
 * lower_text = returns the lowercase version of a string
 * upper_text = returns the uppercase version of a string